Mjmalin/WordleSolver/README.md

 ![image](./wordlepic12.png)

-Here is the full solve.
+Here is an example of a full solve.

 ![image](./wordlepic11.png)
 *Wordle from 7/22/24*